elec-e8408-mini-project-2025/project-documentation/README.md

 - The home network does not restrict the use of TCP port 5000
 - The Raspberry Pi has access to internet
 - All software and firmware has been installed according to the provided installation manual
-- The versions of the web application and the hiking application are the same
+- The versions of the Web Application and the hiking application are the same
 - The Web application handles the listed exceptions and errors without system failure:

 | Exception name | Description | Responsible platform |